How to Know if Your Teen Needs a Tutor

 If your child is diagnosed with a learning disability, finding a specialized tutor can be super helpful.
 He or she can show your teen specific strategies or learning techniques that work for your child’s brain.
 They can also act as a liaison with the classroom teacher or teachers.

 Did any of these warning signs sound familiar?
 If so, it’s time to e-mail your child’s teachers and/ or counselor and find a tutor!
 And if your teen is struggling in Social Studies, English, organization, or study skills, I would love to help.
-You can schedule a FREE 30-minute session!
+You can sign up for a consultation right here!